 SUCCESSFUL BRAND MARKS

 Remember, your brand mark will live both digitally and physically.
-They will scale it to diverse sizes, printed it on paper, uploaded it as a profile picture, and on and on.
+They will scale it to diverse sizes, print it on paper, upload it as a profile picture, and on and on.
 That’s why brands create designs with and without a symbol and your company should have a sound library of them available for any different use.
 Especially now in our age of social media, a brand mark needs to be used across digital channels.

 Whatever brandmark you choose, your design should leave an impression of your brand to the audience.
-If it stands out distinct from similar companies on the market, it will be easier to differentiate your product and reach proper recognition with your target audience.
+If it stands out distinctively from similar companies on the market, it will be easier to differentiate your product and reach proper recognition with your target audience.